CSGuides/grad-job-guide/_jobs/general.md

   CISPA Helmholtz Center for Information Security (in Germany), Max Planck Institutes (in Germany), and the
-  National Institute for Research in Digital Science and Technology (INRIA in France).
+  National Institute for Research in Digital Science and Technology (Inria in France).
   These institutions are perhaps more likely to be state-affiliated than US labs, but just as with US labs, their finances, and thus the freedom and quality of life they afford, wax and wane over time.
   In addition, we note that a number of larger research organizations, like Google and Microsoft, have labs in other countries (e.g., the UK, Canada, China, India, etc.).
   All of the caveats about Non-US US-Like Research Academia apply.

-- **Non-US Research Academia**: This includes institutions like ENS in France, Oxford in the UK and Tsinghua in China.
-These schools may not conduct classes in English, usually have different promotion and tenure schemes, and often have different requirements (e.g., post-docs, second degrees).
-For example, in the UK, a post-doc is effectively mandatory.
-Hiring is often localized, so if you’re not already familiar a given institution or location, you may not want to count on them as a job option.
+  <a href="https://www.monperrus.net/martin/">Martin Monperrus</a>, Professor of Software Technology at KTH Royal Institute of Technology in Sweden
+  (and previously at the University of Lille in France, Inria in France, and Darmstadt University of Technology in Germany), notes that an important distinction in Europe is between research-only institutions (like CNRS, Inria, Fraunhofer) and research-plus-education institutions (universities, like ENS or KTH).
+In his opinion, "the biggest advantage of the latter is that you get much better recruitment channels because you're closer to students".

 - **Top-Tier Teaching Academia**: This includes places like Carleton, Williams, Wesleyan, Oberlin, Bowdoin and Brown.
 Faculty here still conduct research